Kirsi Kunnas

 Kirsi Marjatta Kunnas (14 December 1924 – 8 November 2021) was a Finnish poet, children's literature author and translator into Finnish.
 Her oeuvre consists of poems, fairy tale books, drama, translations (e.g. Lewis Carroll, Federico García Lorca) and non-fiction.
 Her books have been translated into Swedish, English, German, French, Hungarian, Estonian and Polish.
-She received several awards in Finland for her life's work.
+She received several awards in Finland for her literary work.